topfreegames/pitaya/README.md

 # pitaya [![Build Status][7]][8] [![Coverage Status][9]][10] [![GoDoc][1]][2] [![Docs][11]][12] [![Go Report Card][3]][4] [![MIT licensed][5]][6]

-*WARNING*: The [version v1.x](https://github.com/topfreegames/pitaya/tree/v1) of pitaya is under deprecation, complete guide of the new version v2.x can be found [here](https://github.com/topfreegames/pitaya/issues/240).
+*WARNING*: The [version v1.x](https://github.com/topfreegames/pitaya/tree/v1) of pitaya is deprecated, complete guide of the new version v2.x can be found [here](https://github.com/topfreegames/pitaya/issues/240).
+The current README is for version 2, make sure you look at branch v1 if you'd like to see the documentation for the older version.

 ---